NORINT0142 – Norwegian for International Students, level 4, Oral

 Examination

-A final oral examination will be held.
+A final oral examination will be held at the end of the semester.

 The guidance for examiners for the exam is published here (NORWEGIAN ONLY).